magerton/ec2-for-R-and-julia/README.md

     ```shell
     sudo yum install git
     ```
 2. To push and pull from GitHub over SSH, you will need another public/private key pair that is tied to your GitHub account [(note)](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
-If you do not have a key pair, generate one on your EC2 instance with `ssh-keygen`.
-If you do have one, copy the private key to your EC2 instance and place it in your remote `~/.ssh` directory:
+If you do not have a key pair, generate one on your EC2 instance with `ssh-keygen` and add the public key to your GitHub account.
+If you already have an authorized key pair, copy the private key to your EC2 instance and place it in your remote `~/.ssh` directory:
     - On the local machine, navigate to your directory with relevant keys (usually `~/.ssh` or `%USERPROFILE%/.ssh`).
     - Use `sftp` to put your `github_rsa` private key on the remote server.
     - Exit `sftp`, and then `ssh` back into the server.